 - 1. The participants are aged 12 through 16.
-The age limit is set such that participants of the main league of the IYNT must not turn the age of 17 years during the calendar year of the respective IYNT competition. - 2.
-A Team is composed of six students.
+The age limit is set such that participants of the IYNT must not turn the age of 17 years during the calendar year of the respective IYNT competition. - 2.
+Each Team is composed of six Team Members, including one Team Captain.
 The GC may allow participation of smaller Teams.
-The Team is headed by a Captain who is the official representative of the team during the IYNT.
-No Team Member can be replaced after the Opening Ceremony. - 3.
-The Team is accompanied by two adult Team Leaders who supervise their Team and work in the Jury. - 4.
+The Captain is the official representative of the Team during the IYNT.
+No Team Member and no Captain can be replaced after the Opening Ceremony. - 3.
+Each Team is accompanied by two adult Team Leaders who supervise their Team and work in the Jury. - 4.
 To participate, a Team must pre-register for the IYNT and subsequently fulfill the requirements for registration.
 These requirements are determined and made public by the GC.